VermontDataScienceGroup/Brand-Guide/logos.md

 ❌ Do not rotate the logo
 ❌ Do not add effects (shadows, gradients, etc.)
 ❌ Do not place the logo on busy backgrounds

-## Logo Downloads

-*Logo files will be available in various formats (PNG, SVG, EPS) for different use cases.*

 ---